focolab/minimo/README.md

 You may also want to change some infrastructure for your deployment.
 For example, our lab uses an mlab MongoDB endpoint (rather than a local one), and we run our MinIO server in gateway mode against a separate NAS device.
 You might also prefer to use a cloud endpoint (probably S3) for your raw data storage or for data backups.
 Changes of this sort should be fairly easy to make locally.

-# what isn't included?

-This is a pared down version of the branch that our lab uses.
-We'll try to port features here as we add them, but there are a few things on our branch that wouldn't make sense for a more general user base.
-Currently, the most notable such thing is our authentication flow.
-In the future, we may move to a flow that generalizes better than the one we use now; in the meantime, we've left a barebones `checkAuth` function in `server.js` so that you can add your own authentication flow if you so desire.

 # contact us

 minimo was put together by members of UCSF's [FOCO Lab](http://saulkato.com/focolab/team.htm).
 Please feel free to contact us through the Issues section of this repository if you run into problems or have suggestions for improvements.
 We're happy to hear your input!